A gift from God to all gardener-kind. (What else could it be?) Photo by Ed.ward under the Creative Commons Attribution License 2.0.

 11. Lopping shears—You either seriously need these or you don’t need them at all.
 Lopping shears work like pruning shears whose trainer had slipped them a couple of steroids.
 They’re mainly for cutting big branches, dense shrubs, and the like.
 So if you’re just growing lettuce and some root crops, fugheddaboudit.
 But if you happen to be into fruit trees, buy two.

 |More about gardening tools …

 • Tools for Working the Soil

 • Gardening Tools on the Cheap

-That said, I’m telling tell you right now that I don’t like – nor do I wear – gardening gloves.
+That said, I’m telling tell you right now that I don’t like—nor do I wear—gardening gloves.
 Nothing comes between me and the dirt, baby.
-That said, most normal gardeners appreciate what gloves can do for their hands and saves money that might otherwise be spent on fancy lotions.
+That said, most normal gardeners appreciate what gloves can do for their hands and that they help you save money that might otherwise be spent on fancy lotions.

-If I had to wear gloves (like if a doctor said I would die a horrible death if I didn’t) I would chose those edgy gloves that fit like a second layer of skin.
-They come in colors that make your girlish heart sing and your hands can at least can at least feel something.
+If I had to wear gloves (like if a doctor said I would die a horrible death if I didn’t), I would choose those edgy gloves that fit like a second layer of skin.
+They come in colors that make your girlish heart sing, and your hands can at least feel something.
 Kinda.